1-877-929-7245

 • Breakfast

-This afternoon, we set out on an impressive journey into the scenic Selke Valley on the Selke Valley Railway.
-The route ascends along the steepest sections of the Harz Narrow Gauge Railway, taking us into the wonderful Harz Mountains, through a winter landscape of snow-frosted forests and picturesque mountain peaks.
+This afternoon, we set out on a journey into the scenic Selke Valley on the Selke Valley Railway.
+The route ascends along the steepest sections of the Harz Narrow Gauge Railway, taking us into the Harz Mountains, through a winter landscape of snow-frosted forests and picturesque mountain peaks.
+We then return to our hotel for our final dinner together this evening.

 Includes